mra-ruiz/loanBroker/README.md

 export KIND_CLUSTER_NAME=knative # name of the kind cluster created by kn quickstart
 ```

-### Kubernetes integration
+### Knative integration

 In this example we use a YAML file to run the image for each function in the workflow.
-Below is the YAAML file for the first function order-new:
+Below is the YAML file for the first function order-new:

 ```yaml
 apiVersion: serving.knative.dev/v1